Land Surveying Industry Certification / Licensing

 fresh as the exam covers a broad range of material.

 The NCEES develops, administers, and scores both the FS exam and the Principles and Practice of Surveying (PS) exam.
 Information on the FS or PS exam (including exam dates, fees, exam content, sample exams, etc.) can be found on the NCEES website.

 Each state has specific licensing requirements.
 In California, the Board for Professional Engineers, Land Surveyors, and Geologists (BPELSG) is responsible for licensing and licensing requirements.

 The initial step to licensure as a professional surveyor in California is to obtain certification as a Land Surveyor-in-Training.
 To determine if you are eligible for the LSIT certificate, the BPELSG has provided a flowchart.

 In general, to be eligible for the LSIT Certification, applicants must have:

 Two years of postsecondary (college-level) land surveying education.

 Two years or more of land surveying-related work experience.

 A combination of postsecondary (college-level) land surveying education and land surveying-related work experience totaling two years.

-Previously passed the NCEES FS exam.
+Previously passed the NCEES Fundamentals of Surveying (FS) exam.